haard-lang/haard/README.md

 make
 ```

-Examples of code can be found at the samples folder.
-Note, however, that
-they are just example of code.
-Many of them are not running yet.

 ## The language

 The programming language is named Haard.
 The name is a play of the
 word 'hard' because one of the goals of the language is to be able to do
 system development (hard -> hardware -> operating system).
 Also, I wanted
 to try to do some fun by saying that 'haard is not hard :)'.
-It also seems that Haard means fireplace or something like that in Dutch
-(that's why the logo is a flame).
-To finish, my name is Hadley and I work with
-hardware (FPGAs)...
-Oh, well.
-I am not good with names.

 Haard is a compiled language and it will try to provide the following: